 The most important thing to remember when shopping for life insurance with a pre-existing condition is not to hurry.
 Find which companies have the best underwriting guidelines for you.

 Atrial fibrillation (or AFib) can have zero effect on your life insurance rates or cause a company to decline your application.
 It all depends on:

 - Any underlying medical conditions

-In that case, you can use our Instant Quotes tool on the left (top on mobile).
-Put in your information and see instant quotes from the leading life insurance companies.
-For more severe forms, see the section on How Atrial Fibrillation Affects Life Insurance.
+In that case, you can use our Instant Quotes tool on the right (top on mobile).
+For more severe forms, scroll down to How Does Atrial Fibrillation Affect Life Insurance.

 How to Save Money on Life Insurance with Atrial Fibrillation

 There are several ways to save money on life insurance with any medical condition.
 Although your rates will mostly depend on how serious a concern it is for your lifespan.
 If your AFib is mild enough to qualify for traditional life insurance (and most is), then use these tips to save yourself as much money as possible.

 This tip is the most effective step to saving money on life insurance with atrial flutter or atrial fibrillation.
 Calculate how much life insurance your family needs.
 Avoid ballparking the number by multiplying your annual income by an arbitrary number.